 After our time in Ulaanbaatar, you travel through the Gobi, Mongolia’s southernmost province of semi-arid desert.
 Of all the world’s arid lands, the Gobi (which means simply “desert”) has about it the greatest air of mystery.
 Probably because it lies at the heart of Asia’s remotest hinterland between the Siberian wilderness to the north and the Tibetan Plateau to the south.
 Contrary to the sterile sameness that the word “desert” suggests, the Gobi holds many fascinations.
 Especially relevant to this tour are the sites of some of the most important palaeontological discoveries of this century.

-This Dinosaur dig is one of a series of Dinosaur dig tours that Odyssey offers around the world each year.
+This Dinosaur dig is one of a series of archaeology tours that Odyssey offers around the world each year.

 - Group size is limited to 12 participants.

 Overview: The contrast between ancient traditions and the dawning of a 21st century democracy is most visible in Ulaanbaatar where traditional gers and Buddhist monasteries coexist with modern high-rises.

 Upon arrival at the hotel located near downtown Ulaanbaatar the group meets in the afternoon.
 Enjoy a welcome dinner at a fine local restaurant.